-Crisis resource management (CRM) had its humble beginnings in the training of airline pilots in the 1960's (Howard et al., 1992).
+Crisis Resource Management (CRM) had its humble beginnings with the training of airline pilots in the 1960s, prior to being quickly extended to include the whole crew (Howard et al, 1992).
 Teamwork and effective communication were subsequently identified as essential principles of CRM in the clinical context (Gaba, 2001).
 These components were then adapted and adopted into the training of many medical practitioners (Holzman et al, 2005).
-These principles therefore intend to encourage teamwork, situation awareness, and effective communication through empowering people to speak up.
-The aim is to ultimately improve patient safety and prevent at risk situations or events.
+These principles therefore intend to encourage teamwork, situation awareness, and effective communication through empowering people to speak up in an emergency scenario.
+The aim of CRM is to ultimately improve patient safety and even prevent at risk situations or events.
+Researchers in pre-hospital emergency medical care have identified teamwork and effective communication as essential components in the delivery of high quality and safe patient care (Leonard et al, 2004).
+Moreover, the team leaders have been identified as an important link in fostering a positive teamwork environment.
+These leaders are encouraged to inspire the emergency medical care (EMC) practitioners to speak up.
+Being vociferous in such situations and giving productive input will translate to providing effective care to patients.

-Researchers in pre-hospital emergency care has identified teamwork and effective communication as essential components to the delivery of high quality and safe patient care (Leonard et al., 2004).
-Team leaders in this setting are an important link in encouraging teamwork.
-They must inspire the emergency medical care (EMC) practitioner to speak up.
-Being vociferous in such situations and giving productive input will translate to providing effective care to the patient.
-EMC practitioners are also advocates of patient safety and are therefore encouraged to follow the concerned, uncomfortable, safety (CUS) principle and two-challenge rule (Hunt et al., 2007).
+EMC practitioners should be advocates of patient safety and are therefore encouraged to follow the "Concerned, Uncomfortable, Safety" (CUS) principle and two-challenge rule (Hunt et al, 2007).
 These principles, if utilised correctly, minimise patient risks and maximise patient benefits.

-This report explores the emergency medical service (EMS) environment in which EMC is performed in the State of Qatar.
-Further, the importance of working as a unified team in the context of CRM in prehospital care is highlighted.
+This article explores the emergency medical service (EMS) environment in which EMC is performed in the State of Qatar.
+Furthermore, the importance of working as a unified team in the context of CRM in pre-hospital care is highlighted.

-Background on the State of Qatar
+The State of Qatar

-The population of Qatar is in excess of 2.42 million (76.2% male versus 23.8% female) (MDPS, 2016).
-Almost 90% of the country's population comprises expatriate workers.
+The population of Qatar is in excess of 2.6 million (76% male versus 24% female) (MDPS, 2016).
+Almost 90% of the country's population comprises expatriate workers, who reside in the capital city, Doha.
 The country's most populous migrant workforces include: Indians, Nepalis, Filipinos, Egyptians, Bangladeshis, Sri Lankans, and Pakistanis (Goodman, 2015).
+Both the population and the infrastructures have rapidly expanded since the turn of the century.
+These rapid developments bring about particular challenges from a cultural, economic, and workforce view point.